 February Half Term 2018

-During February half term the programme shall be supported by continued funding from Sport England Small Grants.
-During the week there will be a potential trip to Redditch United Football Club as well as a host of activities.
+During February half term, the programme shall be supported by continued funding from Sport England Small Grants.
+During the week there was a trip to Redditch United Football Club for a football tournament between the boys, as well as a host of activities.
 With numbers expected to remain high there is also the possibility that the programme will receive a visit from a local athlete.

 October Half Term 2017